uche-madu/3mtt-learner-reminder/README.md

 # 3MTT Learner Email Reminder

-A Python automation package that retrieves learner data from the **Darey API**, filters inactive or low-performing learners, and sends personalized reminder emails using **Mailjet**.
+A Python automation package that retrieves learner data from the **Darey API**, filters inactive or low-performing learners, and sends personalized reminder emails using **AWS SES**.

 The workflow is designed to run **weekly via GitHub Actions**, ensuring learners receive timely nudges to keep learning momentum while the process remains **scalable, resilient, and fully automated**.